OBS Studio is free, open-source software for live streaming and video recording. Perfect for YouTube, Twitch, and education.

 Does OBS Studio work on Mac and Linux?

 Yes.
-OBS Studio supports Windows, macOS, and Linux, and works almost the same across all platforms.
+OBS Studio supports Windows, macOS, and Linux, and it works almost the same across all platforms.

-My video stutters — what should I do?
+My video is stuttering — what should I do?

 Can I use OBS Studio with Zoom or Teams?